 Our Janney Financial Advisors make money in several ways.
 For brokerage accounts, Janney Financial Advisors receive a portion of the commission you are charged for certain transactions.
 See our commission schedule for more information.
 These commissions vary depending on a number of factors including the type and size of the investment.

 For advisory services, Janney Financial Advisors will be paid a portion of the advisory fee that you pay to us.
 Janney Financial Advisors also receive compensation for providing additional services to you such as financial planning.
 When selling insurance and annuities, Janney Financial Advisors receive a portion of the premiums or commissions based on the terms of the policies.
+JCSC financial professionals receive compensation from Janney in the form of a base salary and do not receive a portion of the annual fee as compensation.

 DO YOU OR YOUR FINANCIAL PROFESSIONALS HAVE LEGAL OR DISCIPLINARY HISTORY?